 BMW’s double trouble

-Thought the Mini Cooper was originally a British symbol, Mini cars are owned and produced by the German luxury car company, BMW.
+If you thought the Mini Cooper was originally a British symbol, Mini cars are owned and produced by the German luxury car company, BMW.
 BMW is also the parent company to Rolls-Royce Motor Cars – another British luxury car line that turns heads everywhere it goes – after an agreement with Volkswagen Group, who now have custody of Bentley.

 Speaking of the Volkswagen group, this German car giant is the owner of many well-known vehicle brands.
 Volkswagen currently holds a majority share in Audi, Scania and Porsche, and also wholly owns Skoda Auto, Lamborghini, and Ducati.
 Clearly, the Volkswagen Group chooses its car brands wisely – they boast ownership of some of the best and most recognised car brands in the world.